veeso-dev/blog.veeso.dev/blog/post-19/index-en.md

 };
 ```

-This would result in an error, because the type of `user` canàt be determined
+This would result in an error, because the type of `user` can't be determined

 ```txt
 error[E0308]: `match` arms have incompatible types